nlip-lab/nlip-lab.github.io/_people/debolena_basak.md

 ### Bio:
 <p style="text-align: justify">
-I am a PhD student currently working on multi-task learning of image captioning and object detection.
-My research interests lies on image captioning, NLP and related computer vision tasks.
+Debolena is a Ph.D. student working at the intersection of vision and NLP.
+Her research interests encompass NLP, image captioning, and related computer vision tasks.
+Specifically, she is developing a novel multi-task learning framework that integrates image captioning and object detection into a unified model.
+She enjoys reading and traveling.
 </p>

-### Education:
-- Ph.D., IIT Hyderabad (Ongoing)
-- M.Sc.
-Statistics, University of Kalyani
-- B.Sc.
-Statistics (Honours), University of Calcutta

 ### Research Interests:
 - Image Captioning
+- Natural Language Generation
-- NLP
+- Multi-task learning